MarkMinia/Project3/README.md

 ADD genre_id INT PRIMARY KEY AUTO_INCREMENT NOT NULL FIRST
 ```

 ##### Here, I created two tables, again.
 One has been created for each unique media type and another table that displays the anime_id with the corresponding media type.
+Rather then using Join or Union, I selected the specific columns I needed.
+I modified anime_id to the primary key for the first table and added media_id to be the primary key for the second table.
 ```sql
 CREATE TABLE media_list
 (SELECT anime_id, media_type